qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 PostgreSQL layers by ensuring that a :index:`PostGIS spatial index` exists on each layer in the database.
-PostGIS supports creation of a :index:`GiST (Generalized Search Tree) index` to speed up spatial searches of the data.
+PostGIS supports creation of a :index:`GiST (Generalized Search Tree) index` to speed up spatial searches of the data (GiST index information is taken from the PostGIS documentation available at http://postgis.refractions.net).

-The syntax for creating a GiST [#]_ index is:
+The syntax for creating a GiST index is:
 ::